roovo/obsidian-card-board/README.md

 ```

 ### Editing tasks (and hover preview)
-Click on the edit icon to open the file containing the task.
+Click on the edit icon to open the note containing the task.
 Cmd (or Ctrl on windows)
 hover over the icon for the normal Obsidian hover preview.